sk-/phish-shell/README.md

 Phish Shell
 ===========

 An interactive shell for PHP.
+Try the live version at http://phish-shell.appspot.com.

 Description
 -----------